 Follow the recipe to make the sausage mixture and scramble the eggs.
 Follow the steps to roll the enchiladas and top with the sauce and cheese.

 Cover well with a double layer of foil or an airtight lid and place in fridge until morning.

 - Use flour tortillas to make sure they don’t get soggy if you make them ahead.

-- Drain the sausage mixture well once everything is cooked and combined to avoid excess liquid.
+- Drain the sausage and egg mixture well once everything is cooked and combined to avoid excess liquid.